-Astonishingly, the “run-up” areas at both ends of the 1d2 runway are as close as 190m to 950m from THREE schools!
-BTW: the toxicity of Leaded Aviation 100LLfuel Tetraethyl Lead (TEL) & Ethylene Dibromide (EDB) contamination & poisoning is common knowledge and is well known in the aviation & defense industry for over a decade!
+BTW: the toxicity of Leaded Aviation 100LL fuel Tetraethyl Lead (TEL) & Ethylene Dibromide (EDB) contamination & poisoning is common knowledge and is well known in the aviation & defense industry for well over a decade!

 Absolutely Nobody has been held responsible or even accountable for ANY Michigan Lead or PFAS contamination, poisoning or subsequent coverups ever!
 Appeals panel denies Snyder, Dillon requests for new hearing on Flint depositions, July 14, 2020 (html) | Detroit News.
 It will take years to resolve as responsible politicians and bureaucrats continue to attempt to wriggle free from any accountability to taxpayers at all.